THz and Physics

 THz waves: a tool for new physics

-Terahertz spectroscopy enables us to probe matter and study these physical phenomena of great interest to fundamental science.
+Terahertz spectroscopy makes it possible to probe matter and study physical phenomena that are of great interest to fundamental science.

 Terahertz waves are composed of very low-energy photons.
 This energy range corresponds to a large number of excitations in solids, such as phonons, plasmons, magnons, as well as spin transitions or transitions between Landau levels.
-Terahertz spectroscopy is therefore an efficient way of probing matter and studying these physical phenomena of great interest to fundamental science.
+Terahertz spectroscopy therefore makes it possible to effectively probe matter and study these physical phenomena, which are of great interest to fundamental science.

 When a quantizing magnetic field is applied to a crystal, it separates the valence and conduction bands into Landau levels.
 The energy of these levels is proportional to the applied magnetic field when the system has a parabolic band structure, as in semiconductors.
-On the other hand, the energy of the Landau levels is proportional to the square root of the applied magnetic field when the system has no gap, as in graphene, the surface of topological insulators or in three-dimensional Dirac semimetals.
-Magneto-absorption spectroscopy experiments in the THz range therefore make it possible to precisely measure the gap or electron mass of these materials.
+However, the energy of the Landau levels is proportional to the square root of the applied magnetic field when the system has no gap, as in graphene, the surface of topological insulators, or in three-dimensional Dirac semimetals.
+Magneto-absorption spectroscopy experiments in the THz range therefore make it possible to accurately measure the gap or electron mass of these materials.
 These experiments are of great interest in the study of topological phase transitions in materials such as HgCdTe or InAs/GaSb.
-For example, we have recently been able to continuously control the mass of electrons in the same crystal, to the point of cancelling it out, by changing its temperature.
-This discovery enables us to probe the edges of a topological phase transition, during which electrons behave like relativistic elementary particles with a constant, universal velocity.
+For example, we have recently been able to continuously control the mass of electrons in a single crystal, to the point of canceling it out, by changing its temperature.
+This discovery makes it possible to probe the vicinity of a topological phase transition, during which electrons behave like relativistic elementary particles with a constant and universal velocity.

-These parameters were measured using a unique experimental magneto-absorption spectroscopy device, enabling the measurement, as a function of temperature and magnetic field, of very low-energy optical transitions in the THz frequency range.
-These results point the way both to applications in THz optoelectronics and to new studies of topological insulators.
+These parameters were measured using a unique experimental magneto-absorption spectroscopy device, which allows the measurement of very low-energy optical transitions in the THz frequency range as a function of temperature and magnetic field.
+These results suggest both applications in THz optoelectronics and new studies of topological insulators.

 Suppressed Auger scattering and tunable light emission of Landau-quantized massless Kane electrons